MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 # Delve for admins

-The more you and your colleagues use Microsoft 365 to work together, by viewing, editing, and sharing each other's documents, the more useful Delve will be for all of you.
+The more you and your colleagues use Microsoft 365 to work together, by viewing, editing, and sharing each other's documents, the more useful [Delve](https://support.microsoft.com/office/what-is-delve-1315665a-c6af-4409-a28d-49f8916878ca) is for all of you.
 Learn more about how you as an admin can help users get the most out of Delve.

 Delve is powered by the Microsoft Graph and shows users the most relevant content based on who they work with and what they're working on.
 The information in Delve is tailored to each user.
 Delve doesn't change permissions and users will only see what they already have access to.